BerndFranzen/Mod-HAMMR/README.md

 =======
 NOTE: There is no absolute truth in modding, this tool just compares the mods to the current meta.
 You my find it usefull to mod a character differently for another game mode (JKL for example) or as it takes a different role in the squad that you play it in.
 This is only a SUGGESTION!

 What is the MMScore? the MMScore is intended to help you to learn from the best.
-It pulls all data from https://swgoh.gg/stats/mod-meta-report/guilds_100_gp/ and compares the character's mods against this meta list and calculates the score as follows:
+It pulls all data from swgoh.gg' Mod Meta Report and compares the character's mods against this meta list and calculates the score as follows:
 - Matching mod set 20 points for 4-mod sets (e.g. Speed) and 10 points for 2-mod sets (e.g. Health) (max.
 30)
 - Matching primary attribute 5 points per mod (max.
 30)
 - Speed on primary or secondary attribute 5 points per mod (max.
 30)